-Amazon’s FBA and MCF programs have one major difference: FBA focuses on sales made through Amazon’s website while MCF focuses on sales made through a seller’s channels.
+Amazon’s FBA and MCF programs have one major difference: FBA focuses on sales made through Amazon’s website while MCF focuses on sales made through all of a seller’s channels.

 How Amazon Multi-Channel Fulfilment works

-Orders placed on your website are received by Amazon
+Orders placed on your sales channels are received by Amazon

-By integrating your website with Amazon, any order that’s placed is automatically sent to an Amazon warehouse.
+Amazon integrates with major ecommerce platforms like Shopify and Big Commerce, as well as popular supporting tools.
+By integrating your website and other channels with Amazon, any order that’s placed is automatically sent to an Amazon warehouse.

 Amazon Multi-Channel Fulfilment pricing

 Amazon’s Multi-Channel Fulfilment uses a fee-based structure.
 While you do not have to pay a 15% referral fee on orders places on non-Amazon channels, there are plenty of other fees that you must juggle in order to have Amazon fulfil your omnichannel orders.